i-decosmis/CloserPlayerTRPG/guide/en/README.md

 <img src="../../other/images/23.jpg" alt="Twentythree" width="350">
 <img src="../../other/images/24.jpg" alt="Twentyfour" width="350">

-* My tablet can't stay on for the whole session, so it needs to be charged.
-In order not to add more cables I decided to change the power supply to 12V 2A and use a [step down](https://www.amazon.it/dp/B07RGB2HB6?ref=ppx_yo2ov_dt_b_fed_asin_title) to 5V 5A and be able to power both the 28byj-48 and the tablet.
+* My tablet can't stay on for the entire session, so it needs to be charged.
+To avoid adding more cables, I decided to change the power supply by using a [multi-USB 5V charger with two outputs rated at 5V and 3.1A](https://www.amazon.it/dp/B0D73DZ6QT?ref=ppx_yo2ov_dt_b_fed_asin_title).
+I soldered the two USB outputs together to power both the 28BYJ-48 motor and the tablet with a single cable.
 * Updated general circuit:
 <img src="../../other/images/25.png" alt="Twentyfive" width="350">
+Note: In my case, the tablet also needed the data pins to be connected, even though the cable is only used for charging.

 * To achieve a cleaner front appearance, I also added a 90-degree connector to the USB-C hub and another 90-degree connector for the tablet's charging port.
 <img src="../../other/images/26.jpg" alt="Twentyfive" width="350">